-1. Information about the manager
+1. Information about the data controller

-Our name is COLIBRIX LIMITED, registration number: 12578874, legal address: Warnford Court, 29 Throgmorton Street, London, England, EC2N 2AT.
+Our name is COLIBRIX LIMITED (“we”, “us”, “our”), registration number: 12578874, legal address: Warnford Court, 29 Throgmorton Street, London, England, EC2N 2AT.

 You can contact us by writing to the following electronic mail address: info@colibrix.co.uk